 Most tenants don’t know that in the event of a break in the tenant is not covered under the landlord's insurance policy.
 After such an event the tenant often feels the landlord cheated as they didn’t know they needed their own insurance.
 Tenant’s do require their own insurance and landlords can help by requiring it at their rental.
 Most renters insurance only runs between $10-15 month and can cover all of the tenants belongs inside the home in the event of a break-in, fire or more.
 At the least landlords should inform the tenant that they are not covered and need to get their own insurance.

 We hope these tips will be helpful for you.
-If you know some more tips and tricks on how to safe your tenants, share in comments!
+If you know some more tips and tricks on how to keep your tenants safe, share in comments!